cainky/kylecain.me/content/post/no-meetings/index.md

 ### Loss of context and details

 If nothing is being written down in a meeting, valuable ideas and decisions can be lost as soon as the meeting ends.
 Our memories are fallible, and without a written record, the details of the discussion may be misremembered or forgotten entirely.
 Effective meetings start with a clear agenda and conclude with documented decisions and action points.

+Especially in the realm of software development, details are pivotal.
+In the embryonic stages of any software project, the initial design decisions made often have ripple effects throughout the project’s lifespan.
+For example, the choice of a database system, a framework, or even a programming language can deeply influence not only the performance and capabilities of the final product but also the project's cost, timeline, and scalability.

+A minor oversight in choosing the right architecture or neglecting potential scaling concerns can result in exorbitant costs later when the system needs to be restructured or even rebuilt from scratch.
+When a system is launched and interacts with its end-users, every detail (or the lack thereof) comes into focus.
+Users experience the product through its interface, speed, reliability, and functionality, not the underlying code.
+At this juncture, the accumulation of all detailed decisions and any oversights becomes apparent.
+Thus, the nuances and the minute details of design choices can dictate the future trajectory and viability of a project.

 ### Reduced Autonomy